 Reflective sidewall

-In order to extend the lifespan of your tire, you should keep in mind two things:
+To extend the lifespan of your tire, you should keep in mind two things:

-Get the proper tire that suits your commute type, especially if you ride on gravel or poor quality roads.
+Get the proper tire that suits your commute type, especially if you ride on gravel or poor-quality roads.
 Slick tires tend to suffer when used on rocks or off-road.
 If you have any demanding segment on your commute, opt for tires with treads.

 Check tire pressure regularly, maybe once a week or every two weeks.
 This is important, because low tire pressure can result in pinch flats when you hit potholes, cross tram tracks, get onto curbs, ride on cobble, etc.